 3. Thermostat stuck open

-One sign is that the engine temperature may fall below what is normal when the thermostat is stuck open while running, particularly on the highway in cooler temperatures.
+One sign is that the engine temperature may fall below normal when the thermostat is stuck open while running, particularly on the highway in cooler temperatures.
 The absence of heat from the heating system may also be from a stuck-open thermostat.
-The ‘check engine light also may illuminate.
+The ‘check engine light may also illuminate.

 4. Higher than a normal temperature reading